 Emphasizing Rest

-Rest is crucial during the recovery period.
-It allows your body to focus energy on healing and reduces the risk of complications.
-Avoid strenuous activities for at least three weeks post-surgery or until your doctor gives you the clearance.
-Regular light activity, like walking, can aid recovery by promoting blood circulation.
+During the healing process, rest is essential.
+It helps your body spend more energy on healing, lowering the chance of problems.
+Avoid strenuous activities for at least three weeks after surgery, or until your doctor permits you.
+Regular light activity, such as walking, can help with healing by increasing blood flow.

 Importance of Hydration